 The fiber in flax slows digestion and thus helps you to feel full faster!

 Flax also helps to prevent blood sugar spikes, which makes it a wonderful addition to your daily smoothie!
-And by preventing spikes in blood sugar, it decreases the amount of insulin your body releases, and this helps your body to use more of its stored fat.
+And by preventing spikes in blood sugar, it decreases the amount of insulin your body releases, helping your body to use more of its stored fat.

-So how do you know which should one you should choose?
+So how do you know which one you should choose?

 You may have heard that brown seeds have more omega-3 fatty acids, and are therefore the “preferred” seed.
 One study did show that brown flax has 57% omega compared to 51% omega in golden flax.
 The percent of oil that can be extracted from golden versus brown is almost equal.
 But, the golden seeds have been found to have slightly more protein.

-But while we are evaluating each type of flax seed, let’s be honest.
-We probably don’t even yet know ALL of the benefits of each variety, so when you add flax seeds to your diet, we recommend rotating between golden and brown.
+While we are evaluating each type of flax seed, let’s be honest.
+ALL of the benefits of each variety of flax are most likely not yet known, so when you add flax seeds to your diet we recommend rotating between golden and brown.
 That way you will be able to benefit from all of the goodness available in each type of the seed.

 We do know that flax seeds in general are high in B vitamins, minerals, and omega-9 essential fatty acids.
 Flax contains a compound called lignans, which have been found to fight cancer.
 And these super seeds are also high in fiber, which helps to prevent constipation.
 Consuming flax has been shown to decrease “bad” cholesterol and increase skin health as well.